Anissima/Depression/README.md

 	* AUs single extraction-cross_all
  	* Facial features based on facial landmarks-extraction-cross_all

-The nested cross-validtion with Leave-One-Day-Out is provided in:
+The nested cross-validation with Leave-One-Day-Out is provided in:
 - AU classification - nested cross-valiadation
-- ff classification - nested cross-valiadation.ipynb
+- ff classification - nested cross-valiadation
-- ff classification - nested cross-valiadation_updated.ipynb (updated)
+- ff classification - nested cross-valiadation_updated (updated)

 The statistical tests are provided in: